Structure of modules stably annihilated by a fixed ideal: Structural properties of and

 where the equality follows from \cite[Theorem 3.1]{BHST}. \end{proof} Here, we consider an analogue of Proposition \ref{extofmodI} for $\c_{I}(R)$.
 We will see that this holds under certain assumptions on the ring $R$ or on the ideal $I$. \begin{prop} Let $(R,\m,k)$ be a noetherian local ring and $I$ an ideal of $R$.
-Assume that one of the following conditions holds. \begin{enumerate}[\rm(1)] \item The ring $R$ is Gorenstein. \item The grade of $I$ is equal to $\depth R$. \end{enumerate} Then one has
+Assume that one of the following conditions holds. \begin{enumerate}[\rm(1)] \item The ring $R$ is Gorenstein. \item The ideal $I$ is $\m$-primary. \end{enumerate} Then one has $\ext(\c_{I}(R))=\c_{\V(I)}(R)$.
+In particular, in this case, the category $\c_{I}(R)$ is closed under extensions if and only if the equality $\c_{I}(R)=\c_{\V(I)}(R)$ holds. \end{prop} \begin{proof} The inclusion $\ext(\c_{I}(R))\subseteq\c_{\V(I)}(R)$ is immediate.
+We begin by assuming (1).
+We claim that the following equality holds: